 • Make sure posts are approved in advance: If you have a new member, having a moderator check their first post on the forum can help affirm you’ve made the right decision in allowing them to join.

-When you first start your community, you’ll more than likely be able to manage it successfully yourself.
-However, as it expands, you might find it difficult to maintain order without the help of a trusted ally.
+When you first start your own community, you'll likely be able to manage it all by yourself.

 If you lack the budget to appoint a specific person for this role, there’s a good chance you’ll be able to find someone in the community who will do it voluntarily.